 - We use bulk-billing arrangements here through Medicare so when you visit and use our services, it will not cost you anything and you will not be out of pocket

-- We have clinicians and psychologists here who speak Arabic, Turkish, Norwegian and Vietnamese
+- We have clinicians and psychologists here who speak Arabic, Turkish and Vietnamese.

 - We use Translating and Interpreting Services (TIS) for all other languages